yzdxs/learn-anything/readme.md

 # [Community](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) 👬

 Both this project and the search engine [is in active development](https://ducksource.github.io/).
 If you want to help improve this project in any way or want to join an ever growing community of learners, you can join our active [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) where you can either help with expanding content of the mind maps, help with the development and adding features to the [search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) or create a study group for any branch in the mind map and learn together.

+We use [Twitter](https://twitter.com/knowledge_map) to announce new things like new queries that were added, [blog articles](https://ducksource.github.io) that were written and more. 🐦

 # [Wiki](https://github.com/nikitavoloboev/knowledge-map/wiki) 📚